 This museum was the site of a major art heist in 2007 when masked gunmen burst in and in 4 minutes chrono made away with 4 masterworks worth 22 million euros: a Monet, a Sisley, and 2 Bruegels.
 The band was infiltrated by the FBI and was caught a few years later… and the paintings are now back on display for your viewing pleasure.

-How to get there: By bus take #3, 9, 10, or 22, getting off at the Rosa Bonheur stop.
+How to get there: By tramway take line two and get off at the Centre Universitaire Mediterranean (CUM) stop.
 From there walk up the giant staircase (40 steps) and it’s on your left.

 FONDATION MAEGHT in Saint-Paul-du-Vence